BINF-6310L-8310L-Spring25/Problem_Set_13/README.md

 maf <- ifelse(p > 0.5, 1 - p, p)
 ```

-### Answer the following questions
+# Question 3A
 - How many individuals are left for analysis

+# Question 3B
 - How many SNPs are left for analysis

+&nbsp;

 ## Step 3 Analyze population structure with a PCA

-We are goin gto use the SNPRelate package for this step.
+We are going to use the SNPRelate package for this step.
 Conduct this analysis on our **filtered data**

 - Create a gds file using ```snpgdsCreateGeno()``` This requires the options below